openshift/installer/Documentation/install/aws/aws-terraform.md

 $ terraform get platforms/aws
 ```

-Configure your Azure credentials.
+Configure your AWS credentials.
 See the [AWS docs][env] for details.

 ```
 $ export AWS_ACCESS_KEY_ID=